-We’ve spent the week looking at some of the comedy first screened on BBC, principally home grown comedy.
-However if you’re of a certain age, early 40’s up over you may remember that time of the evening dedicated to news programs, but BBC2 introduced us to some legendary comedy with great British connections going back to the days of silent films in the 1920’s.
+If you’re of a certain age, early 40’s up over you may remember that time of the evening dedicated to news programs and still is today, but during the 1970’s and 80’s BBC2 introduced us to some legendary comedy with great British connections going back to the days of silent films in the 1920’s.

 What today would seem unthinkable viewing to a youngster, black and white and no sound, not to mention all the health and safety warnings you’d have to have, was just very funny.
 I am of course talking about Charlie Chaplin the British born actor, comedian etc who went to America and set the world alight with his films.
 Sadly in these days of multi channel TV we don’t see much of him on telly, but thank you BBC2 for showing them during the 1970’s.